Philadelphia City Council passes bill to help restaurants stay afloat amid pandemic

 Owners say they are counting on the federal government to come through.

-Next week, the coalition is set to meet with the city's health commissioner to discuss more options to try and safely get customers back inside restaurants.
+Next week, the coalition is set to meet with the city's health commissioner Dr. Thomas Farley to discuss more options to try and safely get customers back inside restaurants.

-Philadelphia City Council passes bill to help restaurants stay afloat amid pandemic